GPT1 – Improving Language Understanding by Generative Pre-Training

 "

-Generate text token to tokenlink image 20
+Generate text token by tokenlink image 20

 outputs = model(**input_tokens)